VictorTagayun/STM32_SPI-Master-RX-DMA_SingleBoard/STM32F407G-DISC1_SPI-TX-RX-FullDuplex-DMA_PDM2PCM_TIM2_DAC_SingleBoard/readme.md

 DAC data variable to use 2x of 125 uint16 variable where first half [0 - 124] will be used for half of the DMA and [125 - 250] will be used for the other half or when DMA is completed

 ** DMA Interrupt
-SPI Half and Complete DMA transfer both will process the 125 PDM data to be sent to DAC
+SPI Half and Complete DMA transfer will trigger the interrupt
+In each (half and full DMA) interrupts, it already received 125 bytes PDM data, then it is to be processed to PCM
+In each (half and full DMA) interrupts, after the received 125 bytes PDM, PDM filter function is called and it will convert PDM data to 125 int16 PCM data
+In each (half and full DMA) interrupts, the 125 int16 PCM data is is divided by 16 by shifting 4 to accomodate in 12bit DAC
+The 12bit bipolar data is shifted to 1/2 of the DAC full swing which by adding 2048, the data are fed to the DAC DMA variable